KowshikB03/ML4SCI/README.md

 7. Final Evaluation:

 - Evaluated the trained model on the test dataset, plotting the ROC curve and printing the AUC score.

+# Specific Test 4 : Diffusion Models

+1. **Custom SSIM Loss Function:** Implemented a custom Structural Similarity (SSIM) loss function to improve image quality in training.
+It applies a Gaussian kernel to compute mean, variance, and covariance, returning 1−SSIM as the loss.

+2. **UNet with Timestep Embedding:** Designed a UNet-based encoder-decoder architecture with timestep embedding for time-dependent processing.
+The encoder extracts hierarchical features, and the decoder reconstructs images while incorporating timestep information.

+3. **DDPM Implementation:** Developed a Denoising Diffusion Probabilistic Model (DDPM) using UNet as the noise prediction network.
+The model adds and removes noise progressively, using both MSE and SSIM losses to enhance generation quality.

+4. **Custom Lensing Dataset Loader:** Created a PyTorch dataset class to load, normalize, and preprocess gravitational lensing images from .npy files.
+Images are resized, converted to tensors, and normalized for consistent model input.

+5. **Training Pipeline:** Designed a training loop that leverages the Adam optimizer and ReduceLROnPlateau scheduler.
+The model trains on batches from the Lensing dataset, with dynamic timestep selection and loss computation for optimization.

+6. **Efficient Dataset Sampling:** To accelerate training, selected only 0.5% of the training set and performed a 90-10 train-validation split.
+Data is loaded in batches with shuffling for efficient gradient updates.

+7. **Progressive Training and Optimization:** Trained the DDPM for 25 epochs, monitoring loss reduction from 1.0042 to 0.6779.
+Used learning rate scheduling and gradient accumulation to refine training dynamics.

+8. **Model Saving and Future Work:** Saved trained model weights in JSON format for easy reuse.
+Future improvements include increasing dataset size, extending training epochs, and monitoring validation loss for better generalization.

+# Specific Test 5 : Physics-Guided ML

+1. **Essential Libraries & Setup:** Imported deep learning libraries (PyTorch, torchvision), data handling tools (numpy, PIL, os, glob), and evaluation metrics (sklearn).
+Used torchvision.transforms for preprocessing and handled datasets with Dataset, DataLoader, and Subset.
+Checked for GPU availability and set the device accordingly.

+2. **Dataset Management (LensingDataset):** Created a custom dataset class to load .npy images and their labels from three classes ("no", "vort", "sphere").
+Ensured consistent image shape, applied transformations, and normalized data.
+Computed dataset statistics (mean, std) for standardization.

+3. **Data Preprocessing & Augmentation:** Converted numpy arrays to PIL images and applied random augmentations: affine transformations, flipping, resizing (128×128), and Gaussian blur.
+Normalized images using computed mean and standard deviation.

+4. **Dataset Splitting & DataLoaders:** Created training and validation datasets, selecting a 10% subset of the training set for efficiency.
+Initialized DataLoader with batch size 32, shuffling for training and non-shuffling for validation.
+Analyzed class distributions to ensure balance.

+5. **Physics-Informed ResNet Model (LensingResNet):** Used ResNet-50 as a backbone with pretrained ImageNet weights.
+Modified the first convolutional layer to accept grayscale images and replaced the fully connected (FC) layer with two heads:

+- **Classification Head:** Predicts class labels using a fully connected network (2048 → 512 → 3) with ReLU and Dropout.

+- **Physics-Informed Head:** Predicts deflection angles using a fully connected layer (2048 → 512 → 2) with tanh activation.

+6. **Custom Physics-Based Loss Function (lensing_loss):** Implemented a physics-inspired loss using the lens equation.
+Computed predicted source position (β) and minimized the error with Smooth L1 Loss.

+7. **Training Strategy (25 Epochs):** Used CrossEntropyLoss for classification and Adam optimizer (lr = 0.0001).
+Dynamically adjusted the physics loss weight using a sigmoid-based schedule.
+Trained the model on mini-batches, progressively reducing loss from 1.1215 → 0.6228, showing convergence.

+8. **Evaluation & Validation:** Set model to eval() mode and used torch.no_grad() for efficient inference.
+Computed classification and physics losses, aggregated total validation loss, and measured performance.
+Final validation loss: 0.8567, indicating generalization ability.